decipherinc/bui/README.md

 ### Development Installation (for Decipher Employees)

-Ask [Christopher Hiller](https://github.com/boneskull) or [Brandon Reid](https://github.com/brandonreid) where to clone from, then follow steps #2 and #3 above as necessary.
+Ask [Christopher Hiller](https://github.com/boneskull) or [Dick DeLeon](https://github.com/dickdeleon) where to clone from, then follow steps #2 and #3 above as necessary.

 ## Notes

-### `.codekit-config`?

-Don't worry about the `.codekit-config` or `cache` folder, Brandon uses it only for running a local server and seeing results update in the browser.
-Nothing is compiled with it, compiling less and js is done by using `grunt`.

-When editing: Make sure the style.less file references the bootstrap variables and mixens.
+TDB

 ## Copyright

-2014 Decipher, Inc.
+2014-2015 Decipher, Inc.

 ## License